afroguy16/booking/README.md

 The goal was to use only what is needed in the project.
 That being said, global state is something that was avoided as it should even for a project in production as it is one way to fall into the pit of tight coupling.

 #### "Container" pattern
 "Container" pattern was used in the application.
 The beauty of this design style is that containers are self-contained and autonomous.
 Which means that it's easy to re-use in any React project.
 All you need to do is to copy and paste the container folder into the React project, then install its dependencies from any node package manager.
-The containers would also nicely in micro-frontends and even projects with other technologies.
+The containers would also play nicely in micro-frontends and even projects with other technologies.

 There is no tightly coupled dependency, and all dependencies can be easily replaced with another Provider without breaking the Container.

 There is a single flow of truth, which is:
 Service (React Hook) -> Container -> Components

-The Service can be implemented with any technology, e.g. React Query, Redux saga, etc. that detail isn't important as long as the interface is followed.
-Also change a Service Provider won't lead to modification of the container.
+The Service can be implemented with any technology, e.g. React Query, Redux saga, etc. The implementation details aren't important as long as the interface is used.
+Also change of a Service Provider won't lead to modification of the container or any of its components.

 Each component communicate directly with the Container (parent), through events and direct data injection from the parent.